-Once the antenna is giving a good match on 17M, move on to trimming the outer sections for best 30M mattch.
+Once the antenna is giving a good match on 20M, move on to trimming the outer sections for best 40M match.

-Depending on how the antenna will be used (height, configuration, etc) the length of the outer section of the antenna will likely need to be adjusted for best match on 30M.
+Depending on how the antenna will be used (height, configuration, etc) the length of the outer section of the antenna will likely need to be adjusted for best match on 40M.

-Note: Before trimming the outer section, we recommend that you first try tightly coiling or wrapping up some of the antenna end back on itself.
-This electrically shortens the antenna and may provide sufficient effective shortening to provide a low SWR without any trimming
+Note: Before trimming the outer sections, we recommend that you first try tightly coiling or wrapping up some of the antenna end back on itself.
+This electrically shortens the antenna and may provide sufficient effective shortening to provide a low SWR without any trimming.

-Note: Configuration and height above ground will affect the match, especially on 30M.
+Note: Configuration and height above ground will affect the match, especially on 40M.